LucasPaganini/value-objects/CONTRIBUTING.md

 ## Roadmap

 - Remove the `lib` module (?)
-- Figure out how to generate a website for the API docs
 - Write gamified guides for common use cases
 - Youtube video for the quickstart
 - Youtube tutorials for how I built this library